awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 ## Cost Savings<a name="emr-benefits-cost"></a>

-Amazon EMR pricing depends on the instance type and number of EC2 instances that you deploy and the region in which you launch your cluster\.
+Amazon EMR pricing depends on the instance type and number of Amazon EC2 instances that you deploy and the Region in which you launch your cluster\.
 On\-demand pricing offers low rates, but you can reduce the cost even further by purchasing Reserved Instances or Spot Instances\.
 Spot Instances can offer significant savings—as low as a tenth of on\-demand pricing in some cases\.

 **Note**
 If you use Amazon S3, Amazon Kinesis, or DynamoDB with your EMR cluster, there are additional charges for those services that are billed separately from your Amazon EMR usage\.

-For more information about pricing options and details, see [Amazon EMR Pricing](https://aws.amazon.com//elasticmapreduce/pricing/)\.
+For more information about pricing options and details, see [Amazon EMR Pricing](https://aws.amazon.com/elasticmapreduce/pricing/)\.

 ## AWS Integration<a name="emr-benefits-integration"></a>